morganblevins/scanning-photocurrent-microscope/README.md

 # scanning-photocurrent-microscope
-Scanning photocurrent microscope control for MIT META lab
+This repository contains the following for the scanning photocurrent microscope in MIT META lab:
+* MATLAB code for controlling and collecting measurments
+* Comprehensive part list and photo documentation of build
+* Preliminary data